TangYiChing/A-method-to-discover-combinatorial-variants-within-transcription-factors-associated-with-gene-expres/README.md

 # TF-TWAS Workflow

-TF-TWAS is a set of tools to incorporate transcription factors (TFs) into gene imputation models (e.g., PrediXcan).
-By using TF-TWAS __run_elasticnetCV__ utility, users can construct a gene imputation model with predictor variables that include both cis-SNPs within 1MB of gene and trans-SNPs within 1MB of TFs.
-On the contrary, the TF-TWAS __run_elasticnetCV_TF_window_zero__ function is designed to use trans-SNPs only within the TF coding region along with the cis-SNPs within 1MB of gene.
+TF-TWAS is a set of tools for gene imputation using polymorphism within transcription factors (TFs), which were build upon PredictDB_Pipeline_GTEx Version 6.
+This workflow provides three models as described below:

+1. TF-binding modle

+2. TF-regulation model

+3. TF-both

 ![Workflow](/Figures/Figure2.png)